15 Slavery

 George Washington’s Dentures, Photo Courtesy of Mount Vernon Ladies Association & Washington Papers, UVA

 Regardless of their location or job, workers were property and could be brutalized, raped, and murdered, though the latter wasn’t the normal course of events.
+A 1669 Virginia Law codified the exoneration of any master for murdering an enslaved worker (Digital History).
 Murdering the enslaved, while legal, cost the owner a valuable investment and amounted to the destruction of property if someone else committed the crime.
 Murder happened, though, sometimes to set an example or just casual recklessness.
 Abolitionist Sarah Grimké wrote of one owner who bet a dinner guest that Africans could never be real Christians.
 To prove his point, he tried to beat a worker until he revoked his faith but he refused, so he beat him to death.
 Torture, in the form of pouring salt in wounds, castration, rubbing in pickle juice and bird pepper, and tying people up over anthills, was usually meted out against captured escapees or the relatives of those who successfully escaped.
-Rape, though, was par for the course – a perquisite of owning female property, as evidenced by letters passed among plantation owners from the antebellum (pre-Civil War) era.
+Rape, though, was normal – a perquisite of owning female property, as evidenced by letters passed among plantation owners from the antebellum (pre-Civil War) era.
 And there were numerous smaller indignities, too many to list here.
-For example, when founder George Washington lost his teeth, he extracted his workers’ teeth to make his dentures (right).
+When founder George Washington lost his teeth, he extracted his workers’ teeth to make his dentures (right).

 One Jamaican planter, Thomas Thistlewood, kept track of his conquests, writing in his diary that he’d raped enslaved females 3,852 times and how he’d invited guests to join.
 When Thistlewood tortured workers he had others urinate or defecate in their eyes and mouth and then gagged them.
 He called it “Darby’s Dose” after a man named Darby he caught eating sugar.
 Some planters bought and sold “fancy girls” specifically for raping.
 One auction in New Orleans dealt exclusively in the mixed-race “fancy trade” of “mulatresses.”
 Forced relationships between owners and enslaved females are why there were lighter-skinned Blacks to serve as the house servants.
 Rape was especially common as captives were being transported in coffles because the women were too tired to resist after marching all day.
 Most African Americans today have around 12-25% European DNA.